Lennylettuce/PWA-Text-Editor/README.md

 7. [Questions](#questions)

 ## Description
 This progressive web application uses IndexedDB for the database, Webpack to bundle the front-end, Workbox for the service worker used to cache static assets, and Heroku for the deployement host.
-Users can install this application to use offline or access it online here(add link).
+Users can install this application to use offline or access it online [HERE](https://shielded-dusk-65024-10dd3e0a24e8.herokuapp.com/).
 ## Installation
 npm install for dependencies
 ## Usage